bigbluebutton/bbb-install/README.md

 With a FQDN domain name place, you can pass a few additional parameters to `bbb-install.sh` to have it

-  * a 4096 bit secure socket layers (SSL) certificate from Let's Encrypt (we love Let's Encrypt),
+  * a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt),
   * the latest build of the HTML5 client, and
   * the Green Light front-end to enable users to create accounts and manage rooms (optimal).

-Most importanly, when your server is configured with an SSL certificate, your users can use Chrome, Safari, and Edge to launch the BigBlueButton client and share their audio and video using WebRTC.
+Most importanly, when your server is configured with an TLS/SSL certificate, your users can use Chrome, Safari, and Edge to launch the BigBlueButton client and share their audio and video using WebRTC.
 We recommend Chrome and FireFox as the default browsers (they have the best support for WebRTC).

 The full source code for `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
 To make it easy for anyone to run the script with a single command, we host the latest version of the script at `https://ubuntu.bigbluebutton.org/bbb-install.sh`.